bueler/scalable-seminar/index.md

 title: Scalable algorithms in applicable mathematics
 ---

-This is the draft page of **Math 692 Graduate Seminar** in Spring 2023, in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).
+This is the page of **Math 692 Graduate Seminar: Scalable algorithms in applicable mathematics** in Spring 2023, in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).

 ### official details

-Time and place: to be determined
+Time and place: Thursdays 4-5pm, Chapman 104

-CRN: to be determined
+CRN: 37822 (section 901: in-person), 37821 (section 701: synchronous zoom)

 Credits: 1.0, but **non-credit attendance is also strongly encouraged**.
 If you want to take the seminar for credit then you should expect to give a least one presentation.